vandenheuvel/relp/README.md

 # rust-lp
 A linear program solver written in Rust.

 This project is a work in progress.
-Integer variables are not supported.
+Integer variables are not (yet) supported.

 ## Priorities